 Pierre Daura (1896-1976): Picturing Attachments was organized by the Indiana University Art Museum, with generous assistance from the Daura Foundation, the Georgia Museum of Art, and the Daura Archive.
 Photographs come from the Pierre Daura Archive, Georgia Museum of Art, University of Georgia.
 All works by Pierre Daura © Martha R. Daura.

 Born in Spain, Pierre Daura was best known for his paintings and sculptures.
 He married Louise Heron Blair of Richmond, who was studying art in Paris when they met, and the family later moved to Virginia.
-He taught art at both Lynchburg College and Randolph-Macon Woman’s College (now Randolph College).
+He taught art at both University of Lynchburg and Randolph-Macon Woman’s College (now Randolph College).